lexasss/VarjoDataLogger/README.md

 This tool can be used run a study that involves using [CTT](https://github.com/lexasss/ctt) and [NBackTask](https://github.com/lexasss/n-back-task) applications.
 If you plan such a study, you can specify IP addresses of the machines running these apps (`cttip` and `nbtip` parameters).

-In addition, the log file with Varjo data can be extended with an additional Leap Motion hand tracker (the old model, not the model used to attach to the Varjo headset).
-If there is such a tracker, please download [LMStreaming tool](https://github.com/lexasss/LMStreaming) and provide `lmsip` parameter as the IP address of the machine running LMStreaming app.
+In addition, the log file with Varjo data can be extended with an additional Leap Motion hand tracker (the old LeapMotion model, not the UltraLeap model used to attach to the Varjo headset).
+If there is such a tracker, please download [LMStreaming tool](https://github.com/lexasss/LMStreaming) and provide the IP address of the machine running LMStreaming app in `lmsip` parameter.

 Finally, you would need to specify the study configuration.
-You can run the Varjo Data Logger with `setup` set to some not yet existing JSON file, and it will create such a file for you some default content.
+You can run the Varjo Data Logger with `setup` set to some not yet existing JSON file, and it will create such a file for you with some default content.
 You then have to edit this file according to the descirption below.

 ### Study configuration file

-Study configuration is specified in a JSON file that has 4 sections.
+Study configuration is specified in a JSON file that has 5 sections.

 #### SessionSetups